gabibdods/RoutePeel/README.md

 ### Securely Access Onion Websites

-- Establish connections to onion services through layered Tor relays and verify functionality using DuckDuckGo’s hidden service.
+- Establish connections to onion services through layered Tor relays and verify functionality using DuckDuckGo’s hidden service

 ### Use Tails OS for Anonymity

-- Operate within a bootable Linux distribution (Tails) designed for non-persistent, encrypted, and anonymous computing.
+- Operate within a bootable Linux distribution (Tails) designed for non-persistent, encrypted, and anonymous computing

 ---